 How To Stop Auxiliary Heat From Coming On

-Keep Thermostat Set Temperature Low
+Keep Your Thermostat's Set Temperature Low

-A common reason for the auxiliary heat turning on is the indoor temperature is set too high.
+A common reason for the auxiliary heat turning on is the indoor temperature being set too high.
 When the thermostat in your home is set too high, auxiliary heating may come on to keep you warm.
 Without this additional heat source, when outside temperatures are below 40 degrees, then there will be no way for your heat pump system alone to provide enough warmth.
 You can combat this by lowering the thermostat to anywhere between sixty and sixty-eight degrees.

 In addition, when the temperature setting is raised more than three degrees, the heat pump will not reach the set temperature in a quick enough time, so the auxiliary heat will kick on for assistance.

-Reduce Heat Pump Malfunctioning With Maintenance
+Reduce Heat Pump Malfunctions With Maintenance

 Restore Your Heat With An HVAC Pro